Main index | Section 1 | 日本語 | Options |

 or performs other operations related to the way in which the

-value is divided into words.
+value is split into words.

-Ordinarily, a value is treated as a sequence of words delimited by white space.
-Some modifiers suppress this behavior, causing a value to be treated as a single word (possibly containing embedded white space).
 An empty value, or a value that consists entirely of white-space, is treated as a single word.
-For the purposes of the ‘amp;:[]’ modifier, the words are indexed both forwards using positive integers (where index 1 represents the first word), and backwards using negative integers (where index -1 represents the last word).
+For the purposes of the ' amp;:[]' modifier, the words are indexed both forwards using positive integers (where index 1 represents the first word), and backwards using negative integers (where index -1 represents the last word).
 The range is subjected to variable expansion, and the expanded result is then interpreted as follows: | |

 index | Selects a single word from the value. |